trentdev1/technical-assessment/README.md

 const lastID = ids.length > 0 ?
 Math.max(...ids) : 1;
 ```

 Whilst designing my API, I knew I wanted to make an OpenAPI specification as this is standard for APIs, and a really good habit to get into doing.
+To do this, I used AI to generate a very basic OpenAPI

 Summary of what I learned
 -